 If they like it enough, they could embark on a career as a full-fledged software engineer, who are in high demand throughout the world right now.
 The job also pays well, really well in fact.
 If they become good enough at it, their pay could easily be more than what they were earning in their previous corporate jobs.

 To put things into perspective, a top engineer in the USA would be earning somewhere around 300,000 USD a year, not including any possible restricted stock units if they were working at a venture-backed high growth startup that could turn into tens of millions of dollars if they make it to IPO.

-Even if they wanted to explore further before deciding on committing into a venture, they could still survive by accepting freelance jobs or starting a development house with a few of their friends.
+Even if they wanted to explore further before deciding on committing to a venture, they could still survive by accepting freelance jobs or starting a development house with a few of their friends.
 In today’s world where everyone has an idea they’d like to test out, there isn’t a shortage of willing clients if you know where to find them.

-Since programming is such a valuable and marketable skill, they’ve all figured that there’s no harm learning it anyway.
+Since programming is such a valuable and marketable skill, they’ve all figured that there’s no harm in learning it anyway.

 3. The First Step To Building Something